rubella blood test detects

 - A person has been vaccinated against rubella.
 The

-presence of IgG antibodies indicates immunity received through either
+presence of IgG antibodies means immunity received through either

 vaccination or a past infection.